Shooting highlights lack of body cams among Portland police - WTMJ

 Portland, which has become an epicenter of racial justice protests, is one of the few major U.S. cities where police are not required to wear body cameras, while elsewhere such footage is increasingly being released to provide an unaltered view of deadly incidents.

-For years, city leaders and Portland police have advocated for the use of body cameras, stating they promote accountability and transparency.
+For years, city leaders and Portland police have advocated for the devices’ use, stating they promote accountability and transparency.

-But officials say the department lacks the funds following city leaders’ decision last year to cut millions from its budget amid local and national calls to reform policing systems by “defunding” law enforcement and shifting money to other efforts.
+But officials say the department lacks the funds following the mayor and City Council’s decision last year to cut millions from its budget amid local and national calls to reform policing systems by “defunding” law enforcement and shifting money to other efforts.

 “It’s gotten to the point now, if you don’t have a body cam policy, people wonder why,” said Geoffrey Alpert, a criminal justice professor at the University of South Carolina.
 “And while it’s really expensive, I think it’s important to get these things down on video as much as possible because otherwise we’re relying on written reports and then they can be inconsistent and not be remembered as well.”

-Delgado’s family is relying on bystander video, police radio transmissions, photos and witness testimony to try to piece together what happened.
+Delgado’s family is relying on bystander video, police radio transmissions, photos and witness testimony to try to piece together the details.
 Officer Zachary DeLong killed Delgado, 46, after responding to Lents Park on reports of a man “quick drawing” and holding what looked like a handgun.
 He shot Delgado from a distance of about 90 feet (27 meters).

 “The investigation is still underway, and we are waiting for information,” said Ashlee Albies, the attorney for Delgado’s family.
 “What we have seen from the videos and from witness statements is deeply disturbing and alarming.”